argoproj/argo-cd/docs/operator-manual/rbac.md

 When a user is authenticated in Argo CD, it will be granted the role specified in `policy.default`.

 !!! warning "Denying Default Permissions"

     All authenticated users get _at least_ the permissions granted by the default policy.
 This access cannot be blocked by a `deny` rule.
 It is recommended to create a new `role:authenticated` with the minimum set of permission possible, then grant permissions to individual roles as needed.

 ## Anonymous Access

 Enabling anonymous access to the Argo CD instance allows users to assume the default role permissions specified by `policy.default` **without being authenticated**.

-The anonymous access to Argo CD can be enabled using `users.anonymous.enabled` field in `argocd-cm` (see [argocd-cm.yaml](argocd-cm.yaml)).
+The anonymous access to Argo CD can be enabled using `users.anonymous.enabled` field in `argocd-cm` (see [argocd-cm.yaml](argocd-cm-yaml.md)).

 !!! warning

     When enabling anonymous access, consider creating a new default role, and assign it to the default policy with `policy.default: role:unauthenticated`.

 ## RBAC Policy Structure

-TODO: exaplain deny
-TODO: explain globing
-TODO: Explain scopes

-There are two different types of policy syntax, one for assiging permissions, and another one to assign users to roles.
+The policy syntax is based on [Casbin](https://casbin.org/docs/overview).
+There are two different types of policy syntax: one for assiging permissions, and another one to assign users to internal roles.

 - **Group**: Allows to assign authenticated users/groups to internal roles.